 If the other side does not show up, ask the judge to enter a “default judgment” in your favor.
 If you have been able to prove your case, the judge will usually find in your favor.

-What you will need to prove your case will vary based on what other papers have been filed.
+What you will need to prove your case will vary based on what claims have been alleged and documents have been filed.
 See MD Rule 3-509 for the rules on what you will have to prove.
 Plan in advance for the strongest case you can.
 Even if the other side does not show you must still prove your damages and that the other side was at fault (liable).
 Read the Rule: Md Rule 3-509

 If you have not been able to prove your case, the judge may allow you to gather the missing evidence and come again for another hearing.
 Being unprepared is NOT a good reason for a postponement.
 If the trial is rescheduled, you will need to make sure the defendant knows about the new hearing.
 S/he has the right to attend that hearing as well.